Table of Contents

-Although the best flooring for basements are all listed above, your eye may wander to some other options that aren’t suitable for this area of your home.
+Although the best flooring for basements is all listed above, your eye may wander to other options that aren’t suitable for this area of your home.
 If you find yourself considering the following floor types, you should know why they aren’t the best choice for your basement.

 1. Cork Flooring